-As you may know I am a Surface user from the first moment.
-I owned a Surface RT, which I basically use at home in the living or bed room to browse the web, read, watch some videos or just listen to music.
-Since February of this year I also own a Surface Pro which replaced my notebook.
-I use my Surface Pro every day for work, to deliver presentations, write blog post or articles or at university to take notes.
+As you may know, I am a Surface user from the first moment.
+I owned a Surface RT, which I use at home in the living or bedroom to browse the web, read, watch some videos, or listen to music.
+Since February of this year, I also own a Surface Pro which replaced my notebook.
+I use my Surface Pro every day for work, to deliver presentations, write blog posts or articles, or at university to take notes.

-Last Wednesday my new Surface 2 and the Surface Pro 2 arrived.
-In the past days I had some time to work with both devices and replace both devices with the new ones.
-Of course I cannot really say a lot about devices after only a few days.
-I have the chance to travel a lot in the next month and I will write a final review about the Surface 2 and the Surface Pro 2 at the end of November.
+Last Wednesday, my new Surface 2 and the Surface Pro 2 arrived.
+In the past days, I had some time to work with both devices and replace both devices with the new ones.
+Of course, I cannot say a lot about devices after only a few days.
+I have the chance to travel a lot in the next month, and I will write a final review about the Surface 2 and the Surface Pro 2 at the end of November.

-I know I am not a professional reviewer and writer, but I am one of the Surface customers who uses these devices day for day and not just for some hours or days to write a review about it.
-In most of the reviews the Surface gets some bad points for not being a laptop or tablet, and I think that’s true but this is not something bad.
-This is a new category of devices, people should not think about it as a typical notebook or tablet it’s something different.
+I know I am not a professional reviewer and writer, but I am one of the Surface customers who use these devices day for day and not just for some hours or days to write a review about it.
+In most of the reviews, the Surface gets some bad points for not being a laptop or tablet, and I think that’s true, but this is not something bad.
+This is a new category of devices, and people should not think about it as a typical notebook or tablet; it’s something different.

-Another point a lot of reviewers were complaining is the App ecosystem.
-I don’t really understand the problem here.
-Of course there are not as many Apps in the Windows Store as in the Apple App Store but that’s not the only possible way to install Apps.
-What reviewers don’t see is the huge Application ecosystem it the “classic” Windows Applications you can run and install on the Windows tablets, and this is a huge deal especially for companies which can make all their existing applications available for employees.
-Of course everybody would love to have the new Windows 8 Apps as their business apps but to rewrite these classic Windows Applications to Windows 8 apps companies need some time and IT normally is really happy if they get some time.
-And when we talk about quality of Apps and you just take the key applications which would be office then there is no better option than Microsoft Office which is basically better than all alternatives on other platforms.
+Another point a lot of reviewers were complaining about is the App ecosystem.
+I don’t understand the problem here.
+Of course, there are not as many apps in the Windows Store as in the Apple App Store, but that’s not the only possible way to install Apps.
+What reviewers don’t see is the huge Application ecosystem it the “classic” Windows Applications you can run and install on the Windows tablets, and this is a huge deal especially for companies that can make all their existing applications available for employees.
+Of course, everybody would love to have the new Windows 8 Apps as their business apps, but to rewrite these classic Windows Applications to Windows 8 apps, companies need some time, and IT is typically happy if they get some time.
+And when we talk about the quality of Apps, and you take the key applications which would be Office, then there is no better option than Microsoft Office, which is better than all alternatives on other platforms.

 The third problem a lot of reviews mention is that you still have a desktop and not just Windows 8 Apps.
 But why should this be a bad thing?
-I really like to have one device where I can work in both worlds.
-Sometimes tablet mode is good for some tasks but in other cases you are much more productive on a classic desktop.
+I like to have one device where I can work in both worlds.
+Sometimes tablet mode is good for some tasks, but in other cases, you are much more productive on a classic desktop.
 By offering both worlds Windows and the Surface make me much more productive.